 Not every tree will be a good candidate for pollard tree pruning.
-You’ll find few conifer trees suitable for pollarding, other than the yew.
+You’ll find very few conifer trees suitable for pollarding, other than the yew.
 Possible broadleaf trees suitable for pollarding include trees with vigorous regrowth like:

 Tips for Pollarding a Tree

 Once you start pollarding a tree, you must keep it up.
 How often you cut depends on the purpose you are pollarding.